BlackHatNetwork/blackhat/README.md

 **debug.log**

 If the code is behaving strangely, take a look in the debug.log file in the data directory;
-error and debugging message are written there.
+error and debugging messages are written there.

 The -debug=... command-line option controls debugging; running with just -debug will turn on all categories (and give you a very large debug.log file).